 Alico, Inc. to Announce Fourth Quarter and Full Year 2022 Financial Results on Tuesday, December 13, 2022

-/EIN News/ -- FORT MYERS, Fla., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Alico, Inc. (“Alico” or the “Company”) (Nasdaq: ALCO) today announced that the Company will release financial results for the fourth quarter and full year ended September 30, 2022, on Tuesday, December 13, after the market close.
+FORT MYERS, Fla., Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Alico, Inc. ("Alico" or the "Company") ALCO today announced that the Company will release financial results for the fourth quarter and full year ended September 30, 2022, on Tuesday, December 13, after the market close.

 The Company will host a conference call to discuss its financial results on December 13, 2022, at 4:30 pm Eastern Time.
 Interested parties may join the conference call by dialing 1-877-407-0792 in the United States and 1-201-689-8263 from outside of the United States.
 The participant identification to join the conference call is 13734919.